khalid-naami/khalid-naami.github.io/blog/2026-04-25-options-max-pain-theory-market-gravity.md

 slug: options-max-pain-theory-market-gravity
 ---

-# The Max Pain Theory: Why Prices Gravitate Toward Maximum Option Loss
+# Max Pain Theory: Why Prices Gravitate Toward Losses

 On the third Friday of every month, a curious phenomenon often occurs in the stock market: stock prices seem to "gravitate" toward specific strike prices as if pulled by an invisible magnet.
 In the world of derivatives, this is known as the **Max Pain Theory**.